prakharmrsl/easypcceo.github.io/pages/crypto-mining/rx-580-review.md

 The [RX 580](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=9&pub=5575177097&toolid=10001&campid=5338236028&customid=&icep_uq=rx+580+&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg){:target="_blank"} was originally designed for gaming.
 Once miners got their hands on it back in the summer of 2017, the price skyrocketed.
 Since then it's come back down, making it much more affordable for those looking to start mining.

-Unfortunately, the RX 580 consumes more power than its predecessor, the [RX 480](/crypto-mining/ethereum-hardware/rx-480-review/).
+Unfortunately, the RX 580 consumes more power than its predecessor, the [RX 480](/crypto-mining/ethereum-hardware/radeon-rx-480-review/).
 It also has the same hashrate.
-While this is disappointing, miners have found a way to optimize this GPU for mining by tweaking the BIOS.
+While this is disappointing, miners have found a way to optimize this GPU for mining by tweaking the [BIOS](https://www.lifewire.com/bios-basic-input-output-system-2625820){:target="_blank"}.
 If you overclock/underpower the GPU it becomes far more profitable for mining.

 **This video guide explains how you can do this with your RX 580:**